 I also offer a soldier research and document copying service.

-British Indian Army Officer’s WW2 Service Records
+British Indian Army Officers’ Second World War Service Records

-The service records of British officers and warrant officers who served in the Indian Army during the Second World War are kept at the British Library in London.
-They are held in the L/MIL/14/239 Indian Army Records of Service series and can be searched using the British Library’s Explore Archives and Manuscripts search engine.
+The service records of most British officers and warrant officers who served in the Indian Army during the Second World War are kept at the British Library in London.
+They are part of the L/MIL/14 series of Indian Army Records.
+The section the service records appear in is titled “Indian Army Records of Service (c 1901-1947)”.
+There are over thirty thousand service records as part of this collection and they can be searched using the British Library’s Explore Archives and Manuscripts search engine.

 If you know an officer entered military service over 85 years ago then you can search the British Library’s Explore Archives and Manuscripts catalogue.
 Don’t search the main catalogue as the India Office records aren’t included.
-Click the link below to be taken to the search page:

-The majority of officers have their full name including any middle names recorded.
-If you are searching for an unusual name I would recommend just searching the surname.
-However, for the more common surnames, I’d start off by searching the officer’s full name.
+The majority of officers have their full name recorded.
+If you are searching for an officer with a rare name I’d recommend just searching their surname.
+However, for the more common surnames, I’d start by searching the officer’s full name.
 If you don’t get a result then search by first initial, surname and the following “L/MIL/14”.
-So if you wanted John Smith you’d search “J SMITH L/MIL/14”.
+For example, if you wanted John Smith you’d search “J SMITH” and “L/MIL/14”.

 Once you click on a search result it should also record the officer’s date of commission, highest rank and unit they served with.
-A lot of this information will be in the form of acronyms and I’ve written a guide to help you unravel the results: Indian Army Abbreviations and Acronyms.
+A lot of this information will be in the form of abbreviations and acronyms and I’ve written a guide to help you unravel the results: Indian Army Abbreviations and Acronyms.

-Officers who enlisted less than 85 years ago
+Officers who Enlisted less than 85 Years Ago

 Next Steps after you have a Service Record